notvillers/GoDaddyAPI-dyndns/README.md

 If you do not have or do not want to access any DynDNS service, this solution can help you survive.

 > [!NOTE]
-> GoDaddy DNS update is going live soon.
+> GoDaddy API is active, but it is under testing.

 ### login.txt
 On the first run, if you do not have the **login.txt** in the running/working directory, The script will generate an empty one.
 It is necessary for the email sending and should look like this: